1958 Grand National: Post Race

 Trainer Neville Crump told the press after the race that his Goosander would not be entered again for the National.
 "I don't say that he will never run at Aintree again, but he obviously doesn't stay the full National distance." he stated after the horse finished a tired fifth.

 Jockey Peter Pickford advised the same of Hart Royal, stating "He just hated the big fences all the way and I could never get anywhere near the leaders."

-Bill Rees expressed similar sentiments of Colledge Master whom he said "Made a hole big enough in the seventeenth fence to walk through."
+Bill Rees expressed similar sentiments of Colledge Master who he said "made a hole big enough in the seventeenth fence to walk through."

 Derrick Ancil reported that his mount, Athenian's race ended at the nineteenth fence, stuck with "Forelegs on one side and hind legs on the other."

 Mrs Topham was forced to defend the race after a combination of poor weather and moving from a Friday to a Saturday led to a notciably reduced attendance in the enclosures and out in the extremes of the course.
 However, she blamed the Tote, claiming that their "4s minimum stake to get into the enclosures puts people off.
 If the Tote would reduce this to 2s then people would come flocking back, not just to the Grand National but to all race courses."